This is part of my 12-part series entitled 12 Strategies for Raising a Healthy Child.

 It’s true we live in a technological world, and this is obvious in our children.
 Advertisements on video and computer games (called advergames) and advertisements on educational websites and games (called advercations) are omnipresent, luring children to the screen while silently molding their thoughts and beliefs about food and the world around them.

 The term “screen” describes the variety of technological devices to which children are exposed to and use for general entertainment.
 Anything containing a screen–the TV, the Nintendo DS, the computer, the phone, the iTouch, the iPod, internet-based watches, and the like.

-How Does Screen Time Influence a Child’s Health and Weight?
+How Does Screen Time Influence a Child’s Health?